tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/frontend_app.md

 Note: the `start` and `test` scripts in `package.json` have been extended with a bash script to load some dev environment variables.
-If you want to run the dev server directly on a Windows host, you will need to use an alternative to the Windows command prompt, such as Cygwin.
+If you want to run the dev server directly on a Windows host you will need to use an alternative to the Windows command prompt, such as Cygwin.

 ## Running the dev server from the controller VM